Traveling by yourself? Here are 3 tips.

 Making contact with your accommodations’ provider before you arrive is highly recommended.
 You can find out so much in advance, but especially you want to work out how you’re going to get from the airport to your accommodations.
 Uber is widely available in Europe and some parts of Asia, but if you’re not traveling to these destinations, then call your accommodations’ provider ahead of your arrival.
 They’ll be able to provide you with a wealth of choices and may even be able to recommend you to a trusted driver to transport you safely.
 And safety is key with solo travel right?

 Go easy on yourself

 Traveling by yourself can be extremely rewarding but if you’ve never done it before, it can also be filled with stressful moments (especially as a solo girl).
 However, breathe.
 This will be a helpful mantra as you go about your adventures!
 Don’t make things more stressful on yourself by panicking.
 When confronted with something that doesn’t go as planned, breathe.
 Look around you and call a trusted source to ask for help.
 Depending on where you are, chances are you’re close to a reliable help source if someone’s unable to help over the phone.
 Just don’t panic; stay calm.
 Staying calm and breathing will enable you to think clearly and get your plans back on track.

 Now over to you: what are your solo travel tips?
 Share below!

-Next up: Our soon to be released Carnivalista Goodie Bag is coming!
-PLUS, get your bonus of resources and a checklist to help.
+For even more travel tips, grab our virtual Carnivalista Goodie Bag!
+It’s a full video of tips from us PLUS, get your bonus of resources and a checklist to help.
 Click here to get it.